TrentBrunson/Heteroskedasticity_BP_White_Tests/README.md

 # Heteroskedasticity_WhiteTest
-Module for evaluation of homoscedasticityin a model and corrections needed.
+Module for evaluation of homoscedasticity in a model and corrections needed using B-P and White tests.